brillout/goldpage/docs/readme.template.md

 }
 ~~~

-In that case the server code is not transpiled and the server-side autoreloading is deactivated.

-Your `package.json`'s scripts should then look like this:

 Conversely, if you want to enable the transpalition of your server code (e.g. if you want to use TypeScript) then make sure to use use the `ssr-coin dev ./path/to/your/server.js` command.

-Your `package.json`'s scripts should then look like this:
+Your `package.json`'s scripts would look like this:

 ~~~json
 {